 Here are some examples of words and phrases that have an impact and can trigger interest:

 • Ability to identify alternatives

 • Successful business startups

 • Led both large and small companies

-• Decisive; easily cuts through non-essential information
+• Decisive; easily cuts through the non-essential information

 • Put through major changes

 • Ability to identify alternatives

 • Good long-range strategic planner